 Make sure you are aware of local laws regarding cycling in the city.
 As a general rule, keep to the left, keep your speed down, and be aware of pedestrians.
 Park your bicycle in a designated parking area.
 If you park anywhere outside of these areas, there is a high chance that your bike will be impounded.

 Please cycle safely, following the traffic rules stated on the Tokyo Metropolitan Police Department's website.
-Starting from April 2020, Tokyo Metropolitan Government ordinance requires all cyclists in Tokyo to be covered by liability insurance.
+Tokyo Metropolitan Government ordinance requires all cyclists to be covered by liability insurance.

 Y&Y Cycling Tours: Certified guides take you to some local hidden gems

 Soshi's Tokyo Bike Tour: Guided cycling tours around the city in small groups

 Tokyo Bicycle Tours: Choose from five rides around Japan's capital

 Tokyo Great Cycling Tour: Offering great guided tours by bicycle since 2006